lineality/Online_Voting_Using_One_Time_Pads/README.md

 12. a bad-agent will participate in general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.

 13. a bad agent may try to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).

+14. a bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent

+15. a bad-agent will attempt to lurk undetected in the target system indefinitely, waiting and planning for a good time to act.

 # Description Notes: